Does Touch VPN have the right touch as a VPN?

 - Upload: 6.68 Mbps

-Compare these results to our top picks for fastest VPNs and it’s clearly a no contest.
+Compare these results to fastest VPNs like PersonalVPN or Private Tunnel and it’s clearly a no contest.

 If what you’re looking for in a VPN is speed, Touch VPN isn’t the one for you.